 Meet in the parking lot near the lake.
 Belmar Historic Park is at 800 S Wadsworth Blvd in Lakewood.
 From Alameda and Wadsworth go south on Wadsworth, turn west at the light on West Ohio Ave.
 Drive a short two blocks to the parking lot.

 This trip is limited to the first 8 registrations.

 Belmar Park is always a special treat to bird.
 The park has such a great variety of habitat that we will have a great chance to see a fun diversity of bird species.
 Specifically, it should be a good time of year to see several different types of waterfowl.
 This is a good trip for beginner birders and pairs well with "Better Duck" Bird Bombs.
 This will be a great opportunity to check out some cool ducks.
 Bring snacks, water, and sunscreen for an easy walk around the ponds.
 Register online or contact the leader.

-5 people have registered for this trip.
-There are 3 spaces left.
+7 people have registered for this trip.
+There is one space left.

 You must be logged in to register for a field trip.